Board meetings will begin at 4:30 p.m.

 The public join the meeting via the Live Audio Feed (using the link to the left).

 Thank you for your cooperation during these unprecedented times.PresidentMr.
 David WilliamsCoalwood, WVVice PresidentMrs.
 Georgia West

 MemberMr.
 Mike Callaway

 Iaeger, WVPoliciesWhat are the Responsibilities and Duties of the Board of Education?The McDowell County Board of Education is responsible for operating the McDowell County School System in compliance with state laws and within the policies and regulations as set forth by the West Virginia Board of Education.
-The goals of the Board are to provide the very best educational opportunities possible for more than 3,500 students enrolled in McDowell County Schools.
+The goals of the Board are to provide the very best educational opportunities possible for more than 2,700 students enrolled in McDowell County Schools.

 The Board has executive, legislative, and judicial authority granted by law.
 Primarily, the Board concerns itself with the policies that govern local schools, and the superintendent and administrative staff are responsible to administer those policies.